wende/wende.github.io/_posts/2015-09-1-Cool-language-features-Elixir.md

 {% endhighlight %}
 <sub> Lisp naive factorial implementation </sub

-That mean the code is the data strucutre itself.
+That means the code is the data strucutre itself.

 Elixir however uses regular syntax, nonetheless they made metaprogramming easy to grasp and very usable.